 Dear Dr. Oehler,

-Thank you for your liaison letter 25N2547 dated March 11, 2016 describing good progress on the development of ISO/IEC TR 11801-9905, “Guidelines for the use of installed cabling to support 25GBASE-T application”.
+Thank you for your liaison letter 25N2547 dated March 11, 2016, describing good progress on the development of ISO/IEC TR 11801-9905, “Guidelines for the use of installed cabling to support 25GBASE-T application”.
 We appreciate your sending us the first working draft of this document for review and allowing us the opportunity to respond with issues and questions.
+Attached please find a list of some of the technical comments and questions that our members found during an initial review of the document.

+In reviewing the document, it is important that channels are specified to meet the link segment requirements of P802.3bq across the entire frequency range.
+Deviation from these principles creates a dual specification for the PHY and a potential interoperability problem.
+We are concerned that the current working draft of ISO/IEC TR 11801-9905 appears to allow alternate parameter qualification and may relax several of the P802.3bq link segment specifications.

+IEEE P802.3bq draft 3.2 now refers to ISO/IEC TR 11801-9905 both as an informative bibliographical reference and as a set of guidelines that are in development.

+We look forward to cooperating with you in progressing ISO/IEC TR 11801-9905.

+Sincerely,

+David Law

+Comments from IEEE 802.3bq task force participants in Macau, March 2016

 The note in Clause 4.1 indicating that the channel transmission performance specified in the TR is consistent with the 25GBASE-T requirements in IEEE 802.3bq is encouraging to IEEE 802.3bq PHY designers interested in creating a single PHY that will support the 25GBASE-T application.
 Any changes to the cabling specifications will have significant impact on the PHY design complexity and it is with this precept in mind that we have the following requests and questions regarding several technical and editorial issues.

-Technical Issues and Questions
+Technical Comments and Questions

-P802.3bq Clause 113.7.4.3.7 Link delay skew requires a 4.8 ns delay skew from 2 to 1250 MHz for link segments supporting 25GBASE-T. ISO/IEC TR 11801-9905 Clause 4.2.10 indicates a delay skew requirement of 10 ns, which will not satisfy P802.3bq link segment requirements.

 P802.3bq-specified alien crosstalk requirements must be met to ensure the noise budget for receivers is not exceeded.
 We note that in many areas of the TR, coupling attenuation is used as an alternative metric to alien crosstalk.
 This creates a degree of uncertainty about the noise entering the receiver, especially in the installed base where installation conditions and practices may vary significantly causing link segments to exceed the specified budget.

 ISO/IEC TR 11801-9905 Clause 4.2 has alternative link segment (channel) specifications to those in Clause 4.1, which creates confusion as to which clause applies to the PHY design.
 We are not sure why Clause 4.2 specifies alternative requirements for the same parameters; effectively creating a dual specification within the ISO TR 11801-9905 working draft.